istio/istio/README.md

 the Istio open source project.

 - [istio/istio](README.md).
 This is the main code repository.
-It hosts Istio's core components, install artifacts, and sample programs.
+It hosts Istio's core components, install artifacts and sample programs.
 It includes:

     - [istioctl](istioctl/).
 This directory contains code for the [_istioctl_](https://istio.io/latest/docs/reference/commands/istioctl/) command line utility.